 SORT with the

-we do not know whether the stream is sorted or not.
+we do not know whether the stream is sorted.

 This is accomplished defining an interpretation that computes a property (say

-IsSorted), that specify how each operation affects the order of a stream.
+IsSorted), which specifies how each operation affects the order of a stream.

 This will be a postcondition of the boxes (operations).

-Additionally, an interpretation must be defined to check if if property
+Additionally, an interpretation must be defined to check if property

 IsSorted is defined whenever we try to refine